 In the above table, the gross annual solar is the four year average from 1998 to 2000 (see here).

 The Sun provides 342 watts /m2 or 1.1e10 joules/m2 per year at the top of the atmosphere.
 But, the atmosphere greatly affects the solar wind so only a small fraction reaches the Earth’s surface.
 As well, the Earth spins so only part of it receives solar energy at any given time.
 The better locations on Earth’s land surface have an insolation of 7 kWh/m2/day or on average 25.2e7 Joules/m2/day or about 9e9 Joules/m2 annually.
 Using today’s advanced technology, we can capture the Sun’s energy and generate about 73 kWh/m2 annually.
 A typical refrigerator uses over 700 kWh per year.
-The people of the United States consumed over 3e13 kWh in the year 2007.
+The people of the United States consumed over 3e13 kWh of electricity in the year 2007.
 The United States would need 4.2e7 hectares of equivalent solar collectors if the Sun was the primary source for all their power needs.
 This area is more than half the area of the complete state of Texas.
+Is this how we will allocate land usage for our future civilization?

 |Source||R3 Energy Ratio.